aiven/devportal/docs/products/kafka/concepts/acl.rst

 ..
 Warning::

-    A user with the ``Admin`` permission can create topics with any name, as the ``CreateTopics`` permission is applied at the cluster level.
+    A user with the ``Admin`` permissions can create topics with any name, as the ``CreateTopics`` permissions is applied at the cluster level.

     All other permissions related to a topic (``Alter``, ``Delete``) **only** apply to the topics matching the pattern that you specify.